What is an MEd Degree?

 Educators who understand how to serve the diverse needs of students are in high demand.
 A master’s degree in education can position you to succeed in several different roles.

-- Principal - Principals work in public and private elementary, middle and high schools and are responsible for diverse school operations, including curricula, special education programs, building security and their teaching staff.
+- Principal: Principals work in public and private elementary, middle and high schools and are responsible for diverse school operations, including curricula, special education programs, building security and their teaching staff.
 Following school district, state, and federal regulations, they set goals and assess both student achievement and teacher effectiveness.
-According to the U.S. Bureau of Labor Statistics (BLS), principals earn a median salary of $96,400 a year.
+According to the U.S. Bureau of Labor Statistics (BLS), principals earn a median salary of $98,490 with an 8% job growth through 2030.

-- Post-secondary Education Administrator - Post-secondary education administrators typically work in a college or university setting where they manage student services, academics and faculty research.
+- Post-Secondary Education Administrator: Post-secondary education administrators typically work in a college or university setting where they manage student services, academics and faculty research.
 They may also hold supervisory roles in admissions, student life, or the registrar’s office.
-Post-secondary education administrators earn a median annual salary of $95,410, according to BLS.
+Post-secondary education administrators earn a median annual salary of $97,500 with a 8% job growth through 2030, according to BLS.

-- Instructional Coordinator - Instructional coordinators work in public or private schools at the elementary, secondary and higher education levels.
+- Instructional Coordinator: Instructional coordinators work in public or private schools at the elementary, secondary and higher education levels.
 They develop and evaluate school curricula and teaching standards.
 They develop instructional material, work with teachers and principals to present it, and assess its effectiveness.
-Instructional coordinators earn a median salary of $66,290 a year, according to BLS.
+Instructional coordinators earn a median salary of $66,970 a year with a 10% job growth through 2030, according to BLS.

-- Training and Development Manager – Also known as corporate trainers, training and development managers create, present and coordinate educational programs to enhance the knowledge and skills of an organization’s employees.
+- Training and Development Manager: Also known as corporate trainers, training and development managers create, present and coordinate educational programs to enhance the knowledge and skills of an organization’s employees.
 They might select course content and materials for training programs, or develop video, self-guided instructional manuals, or online programs.
 They must evaluate whether instructional methods, content, and technology are effective.
-Training and development managers earn a median salary of $113,350 a year, according to BLS.
+Training and development managers earn a median salary of $115,640 a year with an 11% job growth through 2030, according to BLS.

 Is an MEd Required to Become a Teacher?

-However, it is possible for a teacher licensed in another area – for example, math – to enroll in a master’s in education program that would give them exposure to field experience in another content area.
-The candidate could then use that experience to obtain certification in a secondary content area, said Tanguay.
+However, it is possible for a teacher licensed in another area – for example, math – to enroll in a master’s in education online program that would give them exposure to field experience in another content area.
+The candidate could then use that experience to obtain certification in a secondary content area, Tanguay said.

 In some cases, states experience critical shortages in specific content areas, such as technology integration.
 A classroom teacher looking to use technology resources more effectively in curriculum and instruction might choose an MEd program focused on technology integration to help gain endorsement as a technology integrator.